-You must generally receive the written acknowledgment within 30 days of the sale of the car for the acknowledgment to be considered timely.
+You must generally receive the written acknowledgment within 30 days of the sale of the car or, in certain circumstances, within 30 days of your donation, for the acknowledgment to be considered timely.
 The charity may provide you a completed Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, which contains the same information, in lieu of the written statement.

-3) If the deduction you claim for the car is more than $5,000, you must obtain a written acknowledgment with the information described in both (1) and (2) above.
-You must also complete Section B of Form 8283 and attach both the written acknowledgment and the form to your return.
+3) If the deduction you claim for the car is more than $5,000, you must obtain a qualified appraisal of the contributed property, in addition to the written acknowledgment described in both (1) and (2) above.
+You must also complete Section B of Form 8283 and attach that and the written acknowledgment to your return.
 An appraisal isn't required if your deduction is limited to the gross proceeds of the sale.

-Yes, in certain instances nursing home expenses are allowable as medical expenses.
+Yes, in certain instances nursing home expenses are deductible medical expenses.

-- If you or someone who was your spouse or your dependent, either when the service was provided or when you paid them, is in a nursing home primarily for medical care, then the entire cost including meals and lodging is deductible as a medical expense.
+- If you, your spouse, or your dependent is in a nursing home primarily for medical care, then the entire nursing home cost (including meals and lodging) is deductible as a medical expense.

-- If the individual is in the home mainly for personal reasons, then only the cost of the actual medical care is deductible as a medical expense, not the cost of the meals and lodging.
+- If that individual is in a home primarily for non-medical reasons, then only the cost of the actual medical care is deductible as a medical expense, not the cost of the meals and lodging.

 To determine if your father qualifies as your dependent for this purpose, refer to Whose Medical Expenses Can You Include and Nursing Home in Publication 502, Medical and Dental Expenses.

 - Deduct medical expenses on Schedule A (Form 1040 or 1040-SR), Itemized Deductions.

 - The total of all allowable medical expenses must be reduced by 7.5% of your adjusted gross income.